Grandfather, 92, beaten with brick and told to 'go back to your country,' reports say

 A witness began recording the incident involving Rodriguez and a woman and four men.
 She intervened in an attempt to stop the attack.

-A woman told CBS Los Angeles a witness said the attackers also began yelling racial slurs.
+A woman told KCBS a witness said the attackers also began yelling racial slurs.

 “When I take the picture, she said, ‘Oh, he tried to touch my girl.’
 I saw everything, this is a lie.
 And when the guys came, they hit him in the face, his body, everything,” the woman told the news site.